The Problems with Westphalian Nation-State System

 Republican Party

 Started as a progressive party in the 1860s, when the US was in a Civil War.
 Since then, the party has evolved to be the GOP of the day.
 Today, the Republican Party is largely associated with conservative, nationalist and constitutionalist values.
 It believes in a strong interpretation of the US Constitution which is minimal government, a strong advocate for both the First and Second Amendments.
-It is pro-religion (pro-Christian), pro-family, pro-life on abortion, etc. It is against reproductive Freedom and Affirmative action as well.
+It is pro-religion (pro-Christian), pro-family, pro-life on abortion, etc. It is against reproductive freedom and Affirmative action as well.
 It supports a strong national security policy with an interventionist approach.
-In matters of governance, they are fiscally conservative with minimum government spending except for the military, supported Free trade and low taxes.
+In matters of governance, they are fiscally conservative with minimum government spending except for the military, supported free trade and low taxes.
 Under MAGA, the GOP has become more socially conservative and wants an isolationist foreign policy, against immigration, pro-tariff, and a weak US dollar.
 Perhaps the only common aspect between both is that they are socially conservative and have low taxes.
 Hence, one identifying as Republican can be indeed confusing.

 Republican Party has its strength in rural areas and suburbs.
-Its strength is in conservative Christians mainly Evangelicals, Whites without a college degree, White-Collar workers, farmers, small businesses and much more.
+Its strength is in conservative Christians mainly Evangelicals, Whites without a college degree, Blue-Collar workers, farmers, small businesses and much more.
 It has been in recent times has been trying to reach out to Blacks and Latinos as well.

 Democratic Party

 Even though started as a very conservative; today is seen as a progressive party.
 Democratic Party has believed in a strong Federal Government ever since FDR initiated the New Deal.
 It believes in secularism, individual freedoms, and expansion of the role of government.
-They support higher taxes, and extensive government spending mainly for welfare and social security.
+They support higher taxes and extensive government spending mainly for welfare and social security.
 Similarly, they support affirmative action, pro-choice on Abortion, restrictions on military spending, and pro-Human Rights.
 They stand for labour and unions along with the rights of minorities- mainly Blacks and Immigrants.
 They also advocate strict restrictions on guns.
-Progressives are more the exception in Democrats where in they support extensive social welfare policies such as Medicare, education, and much more.
+Progressives are more the exception in Democrats where in they support extensive social welfare policies such as Medicare, Education, and much more.
 They support Palestine, call for the end to wars around the globe and seek more friendly relations with countries.
 They are more of an anomaly.

 Ever since New Democrats emerged in the 1990s, the ideology of the party has changed.
 Today, democrats are the party of urban areas, and businesses, as well.
 Its support lies in urban areas and almost all major cities across the US are Democratic.
 They have extensive support amongst College-Educated Whites, Blacks, Latinos, other immigrant groups including Asians and Jews, and much more.
 Its support among the unions and the working class has been waning since Trump took charge of the Republican Party.
-Today, Democratic voters are more focused more on strong Foreign Policy than Republican voters which have turned more isolationist.
+Today, Democratic voters are more focused on strong Foreign Policy than Republican voters which have turned more isolationist.

 Region-wise, Democrats are number 1 in the coastal states, the New England region and border areas with Mexico.
 Republicans are the number 1 in the Mid-West, the American South and regions along the US-Canada border.